open-telemetry/opentelemetry-collector-contrib/processor/attributesprocessor/README.md

 Refer to [config.yaml](./testdata/config.yaml) for detailed examples on using the processor.

-## Include/Exclude Spans
+## Include/Exclude Filtering

-The [attribute processor](README.md) and the [span processor](../spanprocessor/README.md) expose the option to provide a set of properties of a span to match against to determine if the span should be included or excluded from the processor.
+The [attribute processor](README.md) and the [span processor](../spanprocessor/README.md) expose the option to provide a set of properties of a span or log record to match against to determine if the span/log should be included or excluded from the processor.
 To configure this option, under `include` and/or `exclude` at least `match_type` and one of `services`, `span_names` or `attributes` is required.